To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Introduction

 We also note that due to the broad scope of the planning framework and user study, we have written this paper to focus primarily on aspects of robot planning, both theory and user study evaluation.
 We have then written a companion paper~\cite{fetch_human}, to focus on participants' perceptions of the robot, tasks, and collaboration, providing insight into their actions within this collaborative context.

 The remainder of this paper is structured as follows.
-Section II provides a review of relevant literature on task allocation and adaptation within the context of Human-Robot Collaboration (HRC) and Human-Robot Interaction (HRI).
+Section II provides a review of relevant literature on task allocation and adaptation within the context of HRI and HRC.
 Section III presents the problem statement and introduces the proposed framework.
 Section IV delves into the study's design, and the implementation of the planning and estimation method, and outlines the study procedure.
 In Section V, we initially summarized the results pertaining to human perception of the robot, collaboration, and tasks.
 Subsequently, we analyze the results, focusing on the robot's planning and its effectiveness in adapting to participants.
-Finally, Section VI concludes the paper, highlighting its limitations and proposing potential directions for future work.
+Finally, Section VI concludes the paper,